12817 Lake Shore Boulevard "Chetolah"

 John and Mildred Putnam acquired the lakefront mansion on November 2, 1926.
 Frank Meade of the architectural firm of Meade and Hamilton redesigned the house, adding a living room, master bedroom and bath, step-down room off the dining room and servant quarters

-Case Western Reserve University was granted the home by Robert Bouhall, trustee of the Mildred Andrews Fund on August 18, 1994, per Peter Andrew's request with a trust fund to restore it and an endowment to maintain it.
+Case Western Reserve University was granted the home by Robert Bouhall, trustee of the Mildred Andrews Fund, on August 18, 1994, per Peter Andrew's request with a trust fund to restore it and an endowment to maintain it.
 The home received a million-dollar restoration by Ronald Sarstedt Architects and the Roediger Construction Company.
-The house was to be used by visiting professors and lecturers to the university as a residence.
+The house was intended to be used by visiting professors and lecturers to the university as a residence.